 As an endurance athlete, it is likely strength training (ST) is not a part of your workout routine.
-Traditionally, ST has been left out of endurance training programs at both the elite and recreational level.
+Traditionally, weight training has been left out of endurance training programs at both the elite and recreational level.
 Common wisdom suggests that if you want to be a great runner, you should run a lot; if you want to be a great cyclist, you should ride a lot.
 In recent years, however, adding ST to endurance training routines has become more widely viewed as beneficial and more athletes are including ST in their programs.
 If you’re interested in adding ST to your routine, it is important to implement it in a way that will enhance your performance and not place you at risk for injury.

 Specificity of Training